javeriaz15/Adaptive-Learning-for-Vehicle-Tracking/README.md

 ## Adaptive Computer Vision Algorithm for Real Time Moving Vehicle Detection and Segmentation
-**Project**: This project describes an adaptive learning approach to detect, segment, measure and classify objects when there is no training data by applying computation geometry and engineering physics.
+**Project**: This project describes an adaptive learning approach to detect, segment, measure and track objects in outdoors when there is no training data by applying computation geometry, topology and engineering physics.
 ## Problem
 No training data for object detection</br>
 **Assumption**: Stationary camera